MeSabya/AWS-Learning/Route53/BasicsOfRoute53.md

 An NS record or name server record identify which name servers are authoritative for a zone.
 DNS resolvers will query the servers listed in the NS records of a domain name for specific DNS records such as A, AAAA, MX, TXT.

+## Summary

+**Route53 can use basically:**

+Public domain names you own (or buy) or Private domain names that can be resolved by your instances in your VPCs.
+Route53 has many features such as Load balancing, Health checks, Routing policy like Simple, Failover, Geolocation, Latency, Weighted, Multi value.
+You pay $0.50 per month per hosted zone.